wrossmorrow/machtests/README.md

 ### `@skip`

 Specification of when to run tests when _not_ running every time `test.sh` executes.
 By specifying a positive integer you specify how many cycles or runs are _skipped_; for example, `@skip 3` means that a particular test will run only every _fourth_ execution of `test.sh`, as determined by the monotonic run index.
-Specifying a positive decimal number less than one is interpreted as a probability; for example, `@skip 0.25` means that the test could run in _any_ execution but will, in the long run, run in only 75% of executions.
+Specifying a positive decimal number less than one is interpreted as a probability.
+For example, `@skip 0.25` means that the test _could_ run in _any_ execution but will be skipped in any given run with 25% probability; that is, in the long run, the test will run in only 75% of executions.

 ### `@after`

-A list of (comma-separated) pre-requisites from the same test suite.
+A list of (comma-separated) pre-requisites _from the same test suite_.
 This enables tests to be "staged" as in a Directed Acyclic Graph.
-For example, you might want a test to be skipped if a certain other test fails; that is, run only if a particular other test succeeded.
+For example, you might want a test to be skipped if a certain other test fails; that is, run only if a particular other test succeeded. pre-requisites should be specified by the test name.

-## Incorporating Your Changes
+## Incorporating Your Changes into Production

+PROCESS TBD

 ---